 Economics could lead you to a career in finance, the City, stockbroking, currency trading, fund management, central and local government planning, charity management, education and management.

-5 x GCSE at grade 5 or above, including 5 in English and 6 in Maths.
-You do not need to have studied Business previously but, where you have, you should have achieved GCSE Grade 6.
-If you have a 5 in Maths we will require you to do a numeracy test to ensure you can access the mathematical demands of the course, a test all students will sit so we can assess your numeracy needs.
+GCSE grade 5 in English and 6 in Maths.
+You do not heed to have studied Business previously but where you have, you should have achieved GCSE grade 6